 The degree to which this type of Black Science Fiction succeeds in examining the issue critically and not emotionally remains to be seen.

-Get Out, Us, Lovecraft Country and Antebellum can therefore be understood as Black Science Fiction efforts aimed at establishing the legitimacy of repressed African American and Black diaspora violence if the Trauma of Slavery is acknowledged as a cause for the African American and Black diaspora condition today as the Post Traumatic Slave Syndrome Theory would suggest.
+Get Out, Us, Lovecraft Country and Antebellum can therefore be understood as Black Science Fiction efforts aimed at establishing the legitimacy of repressed Black American and Black diaspora violence if the Trauma of Slavery is acknowledged as a cause for the Black American and Black diaspora condition today as the Post Traumatic Slave Syndrome Theory would suggest.